 or other characters.

-☼ Need a different look in your document's headings (not to be confused with page headers)?
+☼ Need a different look in your document's headings?

-Here are just a few things you can do:
+Here are just a few things you can do with headings:

-☼ Copy the "Stepped" styles (screen shot) directly from the documents in Headings.zip
+☼ "Stepped" style headings: Copy the styles (screen shot) directly from the documents in Headings.zip

 (which demonstrate these styles) into your default template, or use the